 - Keep a conversation record between you and your lender or save your e-mail trail in case any evidence of the agreement is required later, you might be able to show it.

 - Keep paying your lender by direct debit facility until you spoke to your lender or arrives on any agreement finalisation.
 Stopping the payment by direct debit facility is considered as a missed payment which will not only affect your credit score but also makes you ineligible for taking finance of any kind in the next 5 years.

 How long mortgage holiday will go on?

-As per the government last announcement, this policy is available for 3 months as it is a temporary relaxation offered by the government but it may have the possibility of further extension depending upon the circumstances.
+As per the government recent announcement, application last date has been extended till 31 January 2021 and the maximum limit up to 6 months, but it may have the possibility of further extension depending upon the circumstances.